junegunn/fzf.vim/README.md

 Plug 'junegunn/fzf.vim'
 ```

+- Use `./install --bin` instead if you don't need fzf outside of Vim
-Make sure to use the latest version of fzf and Vim 7.4 or above.
+- Make sure to use Vim 7.4 or above

 Commands
 --------